 Grinding of teeth in toddlers is seen very commonly and parents worry about it too often.
-Most of the times grinding of teeth is seen (heard) during the night when the child is asleep.
-Commonly know as Bruxism.
+Most of the time grinding of teeth is seen (heard) during the night when the child is asleep.
+Commonly known as Bruxism.
 Grinding of teeth usually doesn’t cause any harm, unless continued for a very long time.

 Bruxism is the grinding of teeth repeatedly, and grinding in the night is mainly referred to as Bruxomania.
-According to the AASM (American Academy of Sleep Medicine), 14-17% of the children have it, and one third out of these children will still have it in adulthood.
+According to the AASM (American Academy of Sleep Medicine), 14-17% of children have it, and one-third of these children will still have it in adulthood.

 Why do Kids Grind their Teeth?

-The exact reason for grinding of teeth is not known, but the following few reasons are considered as the cause for bruxism.
+The exact reason for the grinding of teeth is not known, but the following few reasons are considered as the cause of bruxism.

 Clenching the jaw while sleeping leads to sourness in the muscles and therefore tenderness in and around the joint when the child gets up in the morning.

-Even while the eruption of permanent teeth, the contacts are still not proper and can be the cause of bruxism.
+Even with the eruption of permanent teeth, the contacts are still not proper and can be the cause of bruxism.
 Kids with braces (undergoing orthodontic treatment) are also more prone to bruxism.

 Ache in any other part especially the ear is also linked to clenching.
-Clenching of teeth causes some amount of comfort from the ear ache and so the child repeatedly does that.
+Clenching of teeth causes some amount of discomfort from the earache and so the child repeatedly does that.

 Mal-alignment of Teeth

 After all the teeth have erupted if the child is still having bruxism, and all the other factors are ruled out, mal-alignment of teeth can be another reason for the clenching.
 The contacts might not be proper, the bite might be shifting causing trouble while closing and thus the clenching.